 Understanding OCD in the Elderly

-Obsessive-compulsive disorder is a disease marked by intrusive thoughts or ideas (obsessions) and ritualistic behaviors (compulsions).
-Thus, comparing to symptoms that are seen in young people, the symptoms in elderly people may be different.
+Obsessive-compulsive disorder (OCD) causes intrusive thoughts (obsessions) and repetitive behaviors (compulsions).
+Compared to younger individuals, elderly people may experience different OCD symptoms.
 Older adults might have increased concern for health or cleanness or safety which may develop in obsessions like washing hands frequently or checking.
 Such signs are sometimes worse due to loneliness, physical sickness, or Alzheimer’s disease.

 It is very important to identify the condition in its early stage and start a proper treatment.
 If not treated, OCD may significantly impair the patient’s functioning, leading to higher rates of depression, isolation and physical health issues in elderly patients.